yomarguti/codestream/atom/README.md

 # Installation

-Make sure you have the atom shell commands installed.
-From the Atom command palette, run `Window: Install Shell Commands`.
-Then from the command line, type:
+Unix users need to make sure they have the atom shell commands installed.
+To do so, open the Atom command palette and run `Window: Install Shell Commands`.

+To install CodeStream, go to the command line, and run:

 `apm install codestream`

 Once installed, reload Atom.
 You can then toggle the CodeStream view via the Packages menu, or hit Cmd + Opt + O (Mac) / Ctrl + Alt + O (Windows).
-You can also click on the CodeStream logo that now appears in Atom’s statusbar.
+You can also click on the chat bubbles icon that now appears in Atom’s statusbar.

 If there are issues installing the plugin dependencies: